 All year, Daily, 9.30 am to sunset

-almost 5 years by Alisha 4 / 5Am sorry to say that the way you portray the gardens in Aranjuez (Spain)doesn't do it justice, have been there recently myself, I've found them to be quite exquisite & very well maintained you should send someone qualified to report back with their findings, I'm sure the response would be much more dignified.
+about 5 years by Alisha 4 / 5Am sorry to say that the way you portray the gardens in Aranjuez (Spain)doesn't do it justice, have been there recently myself, I've found them to be quite exquisite & very well maintained you should send someone qualified to report back with their findings, I'm sure the response would be much more dignified.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.